-Juan Ramon Meza Segundo's execution is scheduled to occur at 6 pm CDT, on Wednesday, October 10, 2018, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
+Juan Ramon Meza Segundo was scheduled to occur at 6 pm CDT, on Wednesday, October 10, 2018, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
+His execution has been stayed.
 Fifty-five-year-old Juan is convicted of raping and murdering 11-year-old Vanessa Villa on August 3, 1986, in Fort Worth, Texas.
 Juan has spent the last 11 years on Texas’ death row.

 Juan was born in Los Angeles, California.
 Juan had a difficult childhood, often not having enough food.
 His father was physically abusive, eventually causing the family to move to El Paso, Texas.
 Juan also spent some time in an orphanage, before being returned to his mother, who remarried.
 His step-father was also physically abusive.
 He dropped out of school after the 7th grade.
 Prior to his arrest, he worked as a landscaper and general laborer.
 In 1988, Juan was given a 10-year prison sentence for burglary of a habitation.
 He was released on parole after serving just one year.
 While on parole, Juan was convicted of driving while intoxicated, adding five more years to his sentence.

 Vanessa Villa lived in Fort Worth, Texas with her mother, Rosa Clark; her brother Enrique; and her aunt, Alicia Avila; and her aunt’s three children.
 On Saturday, August 2, 1986, Vanessa returned home in the evening after working at a flea market.
 Tired, she went to bed immediately, full clothed.
 Later that night, her mother and aunt left to run some errands.
 When they returned, Rosa went to check on Vanessa.